AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Access management**

 Access management enables admins to assign access and permissions to users of Adobe Campaign.
-Permissions include the ability to view and/or use Adobe Campaign features, such as executing workflows, defining schemas, and managing audiences
+Permissions include the ability to view and/or use Adobe Campaign features, such as executing workflows, defining schemas, and managing audiences.

 Learn more about [Access management](access-management.md).
 +++